ria-ahyoung/medium-trends-daily/src/template/dynamic.md

  Bu yazıda projenin…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>6.
 Async Functions Exposed: The Promise You Didn’t Know You Were Returning - <a href="https://javascript.plainenglish.io/async-functions-exposed-the-promise-you-didnt-know-you-were-returning-0f2aaca982b1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Awwwesssooooome`**

 <blockquote>Ever debugged an async function wondering why return 42 gives you a Promise?
 You're not alone.
 92% of JS developers misunderstand async…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
-Why Math.random() Isn’t Truly Random — and How Crypto APIs Save Your Security - <a href="https://javascript.plainenglish.io/why-math-random-isnt-truly-random-and-how-crypto-apis-save-your-security-e0a749f99458?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Awwwesssooooome`**

-<blockquote>Did you know hackers can predict your “random” verification codes?
-When your app handles sensitive data like OTPs or encryption keys…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-Building JavaScript Execution Layers: From DOM Tricks to Modular Web Engines - <a href="https://javascript.plainenglish.io/building-javascript-execution-layers-from-dom-tricks-to-modular-web-engines-8bec004f1e82?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**

-<blockquote>I started with JavaScript writing simple browser hacks and interactive elements, but as projects scaled and architectures matured, I had…
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+Understanding Utility Types in TypeScript (React/ReactNative) - <a href="https://nameisjayant1.medium.com/understanding-utility-types-in-typescript-react-reactnative-9af093cf734e?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jayant Kumar`**

+<blockquote>Learn how TypeScript’s utility types like Partial, Pick, Record, and others can supercharge your code with precision, readability, and…
+Continue reading on Medium »</blockquote>

+<h3>2.
+Tiny TypeScript Tips for React Native That Make a Big Difference - <a href="https://nameisjayant1.medium.com/tiny-typescript-tips-for-react-native-that-make-a-big-difference-64534c696e18?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jayant Kumar`**

+<blockquote>From subtle syntax quirks to helpful TypeScript habits — these small details can save hours of debugging and help you write cleaner, safer…
+Continue reading on Medium »</blockquote>

+<h3>3.
 Why Use TypeScript: The Developer’s Guide to Better Code - <a href="https://medium.com/@jasminbhesaniya/why-use-typescript-the-developers-guide-to-better-code-866bb4ca5dd8?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jasmin Bhesaniya`**

 <blockquote>TypeScript has revolutionized how we write JavaScript by adding static type checking to the world’s most popular programming language.
 As…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 Unlocking TypeScript Secrets: How .d.ts Files Work Without Explicit Imports - <a href="https://javascript.plainenglish.io/unlocking-typescript-secrets-how-d-ts-files-work-without-explicit-imports-12a037e739e0?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Awwwesssooooome`**

 <blockquote>Ever spent hours wrestling with TypeScript errors from untyped third-party libraries?
 That moment when you add a declare module in a .d.ts…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>5.
 Why TypeScript Isn’t Optional Anymore — And How to Adopt It Without Losing Your Mind - <a href="https://medium.com/web-tech-journals/why-typescript-isnt-optional-anymore-and-how-to-adopt-it-without-losing-your-mind-2ed82ff1680c?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rakesh Kumar`**

 <blockquote>The real reason serious developers are moving beyond JavaScript in 2025 — and how you can join them without breaking your codebase
 Continue reading on Web Tech Journals »</blockquote>

-<h3>4.
+<h3>6.
 Refactoring for Speed: How TypeScript Transformed My Frontend Workflow - <a href="https://medium.com/illumination/refactoring-for-speed-how-typescript-transformed-my-frontend-workflow-d34ce3a9340d?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Maximilian Oliver`**

 <blockquote>From Type Woes to Type Wows — My Journey Enhancing Developer Productivity with TypeScript at Scale.
 Continue reading on ILLUMINATION »</blockquote>

-<h3>5.
+<h3>7.
 The Beginner’s Guide to Partial<T>, Record<K, V>, Pick<T, K>, and Omit<T, K> - <a href="https://medium.com/@developerwhoismean/the-beginners-guide-to-partial-t-record-k-v-pick-t-k-and-omit-t-k-a0b6af04fdd2?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `MeanDeveloper`**

 <blockquote>Mapped Types & Utility Types in TypeScript
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>8.
 Why I Don’t Build Anything Without TypeScript Anymore - <a href="https://imrankhani.medium.com/why-i-dont-build-anything-without-typescript-anymore-cd601fffebf2?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Imran Khan`**

 <blockquote>Why I Don’t Build Anything Without TypeScript Anymore
 Continue reading on Medium »</blockquote>

-<h3>7. ✅ Understanding satisfies in TypeScript — The Easiest Guide - <a href="https://medium.com/@developerwhoismean/understanding-satisfies-in-typescript-the-easiest-guide-8e41d1f34fbd?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>9. ✅ Understanding satisfies in TypeScript — The Easiest Guide - <a href="https://medium.com/@developerwhoismean/understanding-satisfies-in-typescript-the-easiest-guide-8e41d1f34fbd?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `MeanDeveloper`**

 <blockquote>TypeScript added a cool feature in version 4.9 called the satisfies operator.
 It might sound technical, but it’s actually really simple —…
 Continue reading on Medium »</blockquote>

-<h3>8.
-TypeScript Saved My Stack: How I Rebuilt My Dev Tools With Strong Typing and Zero Guesswork - <a href="https://medium.com/illumination/typescript-saved-my-stack-how-i-rebuilt-my-dev-tools-with-strong-typing-and-zero-guesswork-836530e6dcd0?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maximilian Oliver`**

-<blockquote>A full-stack, real-world breakdown of how I used TypeScript to build safer APIs, clean up legacy chaos, and finally gain confidence in my…
-Continue reading on ILLUMINATION »</blockquote>

-<h3>9.
-A Nearly Comprehensive DeepPartial Type for TypeScript - <a href="https://medium.com/@aryanmajid97/a-nearly-comprehensive-deeppartial-type-for-typescript-7cf5830a538f?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aryan Karim`**

-<blockquote>DeepPartial is the concept of recursively applying optional chaining to each key inside an object
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Node.js Autoscaling with Docker Swarm and Health Probes - <a href="https://medium.com/@connect.hashblock/node-js-autoscaling-with-docker-swarm-and-health-probes-3878bb05f471?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Optimized My Node.js SaaS with Redis Caching and Cut DB Reads by 90% - <a href="https://medium.com/@connect.hashblock/how-i-optimized-my-node-js-saas-with-redis-caching-and-cut-db-reads-by-90-25dfe0e8879a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Hash Block`**

-<blockquote>Container Orchestration Tuned for Resilient Node Clusters in Production
+<blockquote>A deep dive into real-world caching layers: from TTLs and key naming to cache invalidation without chaos
 Continue reading on Medium »</blockquote>

 <h3>2.
-JavaScript Beyond the Browser: 8 Projects That Changed How I Code
- From Servers to Scripts, Here’s… - <a href="https://medium.com/@sa82912045/javascript-beyond-the-browser-8-projects-that-changed-how-i-code-from-servers-to-scripts-heres-84838a346897?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Modules in NestJS: A Deep Dive for Beginners - <a href="https://prateekbadjatya.medium.com/understanding-modules-in-nestjs-a-deep-dive-for-beginners-e50c926d276a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Babar saad`**
+✍️ **posted by `Prateek Badjatya`**

-<blockquote>JavaScript started as something I used just to validate forms or create animations in the browser.
-But once I went deeper — into Node.js…
+<blockquote>NestJS is a powerful Node.js framework built with TypeScript, offering a modular architecture that encourages clean, scalable code.
+If…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to build a fully scalable and customisable job scheduler that can handle thousands of… - <a href="https://medium.com/@shobhnikw/how-to-build-a-fully-scalable-and-customisable-job-scheduler-that-can-handle-thousands-of-13dc5b2d564b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Professional NFC Desktop Application with Electron and React: Complete Hardware… - <a href="https://itsahmadnyc.medium.com/building-a-professional-nfc-desktop-application-with-electron-and-react-complete-hardware-90e3580edbbd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shobhnik Wadhwa`**
+✍️ **posted by `Muhammad Ahmad `**

-<blockquote>What is a Job Scheduler?
+<blockquote>A comprehensive walkthrough of creating a native desktop NFC application using Electron, React, and Node.js with real hardware integration…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Concurrent Rendering in React 19: What Changed and Why It Scales - <a href="https://medium.com/@hadiyolworld007/concurrent-rendering-in-react-19-what-changed-and-why-it-scales-78dbfe5a85c7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to install the essential tools for web development: Node.js, - <a href="https://medium.com/@islamraisul2001/how-to-install-the-essential-tools-for-web-development-node-js-eaed34a89473?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikulsinh Rajput`**
+✍️ **posted by `Md.
+Raisul Islam`**

-<blockquote>React 19 introduces smarter concurrency under the hood — here’s what’s new, how it works, and why your apps will finally scale under load
+<blockquote>🧑‍💻 Getting Started with Web Development: Installing Node.js, Git, and VS Code
 Continue reading on Medium »</blockquote>

 <h3>5.
-JavaScript Security in 2025: Defending Against Advanced Threats - <a href="https://navanathjadhav.medium.com/javascript-security-in-2025-defending-against-advanced-threats-795e36a24559?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Automating Bulk Stock Sync in WooCommerce with Google Sheets — My Experience with FlexStock - <a href="https://medium.com/@rakib.cse.bubt/automating-bulk-stock-sync-in-woocommerce-with-google-sheets-my-experience-with-flexstock-d049949bea2f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Navanath Jadhav`**
+✍️ **posted by `Rakibul Islam`**

-<blockquote>It was 3 AM on a Friday when my phone buzzed with an emergency alert.
-Our company’s main e-commerce platform had been compromised.
-As I…
+<blockquote>In my journey as a QA Automation Engineer, I’ve worked on many interesting products — but one that truly challenged and excited me was…
 Continue reading on Medium »</blockquote>

+<h3>6.
+Node.js 23.7 Just Shattered JavaScript’s Status Quo - <a href="https://blog.devgenius.io/node-js-23-7-just-shattered-javascripts-status-quo-388ce4da7bf3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Cloud Guru`**

+<blockquote>✨ TL;DR: Node.js 23.7 has officially flipped the script on modern JavaScript development with killer features that are making developers…
+Continue reading on Dev Genius »</blockquote>

+<h3>7.
+Node.js 24 vs 22 in 2025: What’s New, What Breaks, and How to Upgrade Safely - <a href="https://sachinkasana.medium.com/node-js-24-vs-22-in-2025-whats-new-what-breaks-and-how-to-upgrade-safely-10725e1b7247?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sachin Kasana`**

+<blockquote>Node 18 is EOL.
+Node 22 is stable, but Node 24 has next-gen features.
+Should you wait or upgrade now?
+This guide breaks it down for devs…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-My first project as a web designer… and these are the 5 most important lessons I learned - <a href="https://medium.com/@adamsouhail999/my-first-project-as-a-web-designer-and-these-are-the-5-most-important-lessons-i-learned-b25f64639709?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Is Full Stack Web Development Worth It in 2025?
+(Simple & Honest Guide) - <a href="https://medium.com/@harisdev.infy.uk/is-full-stack-web-development-worth-it-in-2025-simple-honest-guide-6816e79d186f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Souhail Adam`**
+✍️ **posted by `Haris Dev`**

-<blockquote>At the beginning of my journey as a WordPress web designer, I was very excited about the idea of working on a real project for a real…
+<blockquote>In 2025, with AI, automation, and tech booming every day you might be wondering:
 Continue reading on Medium »</blockquote>

+<h3>2.
+How a Forgotten Python Script Saved Me 20 Hours of Manual Work - <a href="https://python.plainenglish.io/how-a-forgotten-python-script-saved-me-20-hours-of-manual-work-261388a65aa6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Toxbu`**

+<blockquote>And Taught Me the True Power of Automation
+Continue reading on Python in Plain English »</blockquote>

+<h3>3.
+Day 56: How Do You Merge and Deduplicate Multiple Arrays in JavaScript? - <a href="https://javascript.plainenglish.io/day-56-how-do-you-merge-and-deduplicate-multiple-arrays-in-javascript-53b9a6ea99a6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dipak Ahirav`**

+<blockquote>Learn to combine and clean up multiple arrays with modern JavaScript tricks!
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>4.
+How I Use JavaScript to Build Mini AI Tools (With Almost No ML Knowledge) - <a href="https://javascript.plainenglish.io/how-i-use-javascript-to-build-mini-ai-tools-with-almost-no-ml-knowledge-37672a736014?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tushar Kanjariya`**

+<blockquote>Build real AI tools with nothing but JavaScript and curiosity.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
+Advanced Architecture — Patterns, Modules & Scalable JS Design - <a href="https://javascript.plainenglish.io/advanced-architecture-patterns-modules-scalable-js-design-47d498e150a1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ritik`**

+<blockquote>You’ve proven you can write clean, efficient functions.
+Now the interviewer leans forward:
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>